 On September 5, 2012, Foreign Ministry State Secretary Zsolt Németh of Hungary said that although Azerbaijan’s government has issued assurances that Safarov would serve the remainder of his prison sentence in Azerbaijan, the Orbán government was aware that the convicted murder could receive a presidential pardon following his extradition from Hungary (source in Hungarian).

 On the same day, Foreign Minister János Martonyi of Hungary said that the Azerbaijani government had promised that it would not pardon Safarov after his extradition, characterizing the pardon as “Infinitely unfortunate, unacceptable and reprehensible” (source in Hungarian).

-Unnamed government sources told the news website Origo.hu the Prime Minister Orbán had made the decision to extradite Safarov in order to gain bond purchases that would promote stronger economic and financial relations between Hungary and Azerbaijan (source in Hungarian).
-Prime Minister Office’s State Secretary in Charge of Foreign and External Economic Affairs Péter Szijjártó denied that the government had decided to extradite Safarov as part of a deal to gain previously rumored Azerbaijani purchases (source in Hungarian) of Hungarian government bonds (source in Hungarian)
+Unnamed government sources told the news website origo.hu that Prime Minister Orbán had made the decision to extradite Safarov in order to gain bond purchases that would promote stronger economic and financial relations between Hungary and Azerbaijan (source in Hungarian).
+Prime Minister Office’s State Secretary in Charge of Foreign and External Economic Affairs Péter Szijjártó denied that the government had decided to extradite Safarov as part of a deal to gain previously rumored Azerbaijani purchases of Hungarian government bonds (sources A and B in Hungarian)

 The European Union, the United Nations, NATO and several western governments condemned President Aliyev’s pardon of Safarov, though refrained from criticizing the Orbán government’s role in the affair.
 However, the government of Armenia immediately suspended diplomatic relations with Hungary as a result of Safarov’s extradition and Armenians both in Armenia and throughout western Europe and north America held anti-Azerbaijani and -Hungarian demonstrations to protest Safarov’s release from prison.